rsalmond/TIL/timeline.md

 ### 1543

-* Nicolaus Copernicus publishes "On the Revolutions of the Celestial Spheres" and then dies in the same year.a
+* Nicolaus Copernicus publishes "On the Revolutions of the Celestial Spheres" and then dies in the same year.

 ## 1600 CE